bugosiphionah/git-format-laguages/proposal.md

 #### Arguments that --format takes - git log && git for-each-ref

-When the --format option is used with the commands git log and git for-each-ref, it returns diffrent information.
+When the --format option is used with the commands git log and git for-each-ref, the results are different.

-The --format option is used with git log, it takes as arguments one of oneline, short, medium, full, fuller, email, raw, format:<string> and tformat:<string>.
+When --format option is used with git log, it takes as arguments one of oneline, short, medium, full, fuller, email, raw, format:<string> and tformat:<string>.
 For example this:

 	git log --format=short